cmfritz/NLP-Twitter-Sentiment/README.md

 ![pic1](./images/class_imbalance.png)

 ### Data Preparation
-TO make the data suitable for modeling, the following steps were taken:
+To make the data suitable for modeling, the following steps were taken:

 - Remove undesirable characters
 - Remove Twitter specific text like @ tags